Gorgeous fresh rhubarb. (Only the stalks are edible—the leaves, while pretty, are toxic!) (Photo: iStock)

 Born and raised in the tropics, I’ve enjoyed a plethora of fruits—from mango to pineapple to tamarind.
 Rhubarb wasn’t on my radar until I tasted strawberry-rhubarb pie at my first baby shower in Canada over thirty years ago.
 It was love at first bite, so I set out to find out more about this vegetable that works so well in fruit pies!
-Here's what I've learned (and for Chatelaine's best rhubarb recipes, click here):
+Here's what I've learned (and then over to Chatelaine's best rhubarb recipes):

 Two common varieties of this vegetable are the Cherry, with dark pink stalks, and the Victoria, with green stalks showing a hint of red.
 Don’t be misled by the colours—the green stalks can actually be less tart!